Lab 7 Grading Guide

 Description includes all of the following:

-- form of relationship (linear)
+• form of relationship (linear)

-- direction of relationship (negative)
+• direction of relationship (positive)

-- strength of relationship (strong)
+• strength of relationship (moderate)

 If they forget one of these:

 Careful!
 You were asked to describe the form, direction, strength, and unusual points for the plot.
 Remember, it is important to explicitly state where you believe the outliers are, so the reader knows where to look!
+I would also encourage you to justify why you believe this is an outlier, since other people might not think so!

 If they don’t state where the outlier is:

 It is important to explicitly state where you believe the outliers are, so the reader knows where to look!
+I would also encourage you to justify why you believe this is an outlier, since other people might not think so!

 Question 4